Chimoney/chimoney-community-projects/submissions/Chimoney-Transactions-Card/README.md

 # Chimoney-Transactions
 Reward UI that takes a Chimoney issueID and renders a list of Pretty cards

-view the deployed project [here](https://chimoney-transactions.netlify.app/)view the deployed project [here](https://pay-chimoney.vercel.app/)
+view the deployed project [here](https://chimoney-transactions.netlify.app/)

 ## Getting Started with Chimoney-Transaction Project
 Run the following commands in the project directory